Cubulating a free-product-by-cyclic group: The flow space

 Let us recall that the \emph{cone-off} of a graph $Z$ over a family of subgraphs $\mathcal{L}$, which we denote here by $\widehat{Z}$, is the graph obtained by adding to $Z$ a vertex $v_L$ for each $L \in \mathcal{L}$ and an edge between each vertex of $L$ and $v_L$.
 Usually, each such edge is assigned to have length $\frac{1}{2}$.

-Further, $\widehat{Z}$ is said to be \emph{fine} if for each $n \in \mathbb{N}$, every edge of $\widehat{Z}$ belongs to only finitely many simple cycles of length $n$.
+{It can help to picture $T$ as equivariantly quasiisometric (by a collapse map) to a cone-off of the Cayley graph of $G$ over the left cosets of the free factors, and to picture $\wt X$ as equivariantly q.i. to a cone-off of the Cayley graph of $\Gamma$ over the left cosets of the same free factors of $G < \Gamma$.
+Finally, one can see the cone-off of $\wt X$ over principal flow lines as equivariantly q.i. to the cone-off of the Cayley graph of $\Gamma$ over the cosets of the suspensions of the free factors of $G$.}

 \begin{theorem} The $1$-skeleton $\wt{X}^1$ is $\delta$-hyperbolic for some $\delta >0$.
 Moreover, the cone-off of $\wt X^{1}$ over the principal flow lines is also hyperbolic. \end{theorem}